 Jeremy Rayner has written a "homage" to The Regex Coach in Java - see here for more details.

 The Regex Coach is free for private or non-commercial use but if you like and use it it'd be nice if you could donate a small amount to fund further development.
 The Regex Coach is also free for commercial use but you are not allowed to re-distribute it and/or charge money for it without written permission by the author - email me at email@example.com for details.

 The program is provided 'as is' with no warranty - use at your own risk.

 You should also use this list for questions, bug reports, and feature requests.

-A Serbo-Croatian translation of this page by Jovana Milutinovich can be found at Webhostinggeeks.com and a Bulgarian Translation can be found at Ajoft and a Ukranian Translation was done by Artem Delik.
+A Serbo-Croatian translation of this page by Jovana Milutinovich can be found at Webhostinggeeks.com, a Bulgarian Translation can be found at Ajoft and a Ukranian Translation was done by Artem Delik.

 msvcr80.dllinstalled - see above.